vtex-apps/checkout-ui-custom/README.md

 `// CHECKOUT VARS`

-Show all variables to customize the checkout according your own preferences
+Holds all variables to customize the checkout according your own preferences

 ```
 $inputHeight:40px;